 Natural, youthful eyelid rejuvenation that respects inherent gender differences is best performed by a Board Certified Facial Plastic Surgeon who specializes in the face.
 Dr. Mandal has a detailed understanding of male and female surgical eyelid anatomy, a high level of technical expertise, and over 20 years of experience to achieve the desired eyelid rejuvenation for her patients.

 Palm Beach Blepharoplasty

-This lower eyelid procedure can reduce excess, lax or wrinkled eyelid skin.
+This lower eyelid procedure can reduce excess, lax, or wrinkled eyelid skin.
 It is important to note that pinch blepharoplasty is not intended to completely flatten or tighten the lower lid.
 It involves excising an ellipse of eyelid skin without entering the deeper muscle layers.
-Pinch blepharoplasty is a conservative lower eyelid lift in which some, not all, of the laxity and wrinkles of the lid are improved to give modest eyelid tightening.
-There is less overall disruption to the eyelid tissues, thus reducing the risks of lower eyelid surgery.
+Pinch blepharoplasty is a conservative upper or lower eyelid lift in which some, not all, of the laxity and wrinkles of the lid are improved to give modest eyelid tightening.
+There is a less overall disruption to the eyelid tissues, thus reducing the typical risks of lower eyelid surgery.
 The results reveal a more modest, natural improvement.
 Like all cosmetic procedures, patients must have realistic expectations when considering pinch blepharoplasty.

 Standard Lower Lid Blepharoplasty